Blitzwinx/Raiden-Shogun-Archive/README.md

 # Raiden Shogun Archive
-Web & Android app dedicated to Her Excellency, where i pour my all my thoughts about her
+Web & Android app dedicated to Her Excellency, where i pour all my thoughts about her
 Deployed via https://raiden-shogun-archive.vercel.app/
 and downloadable as Android APK